Erich Fromm

-Erich Seligmann Fromm (/frɒm/; [fʁɔm]; March 23, 1900 – March 18, 1980) was a German social psychologist, psychoanalyst, sociologist, humanistic philosopher, and democratic socialist.
-He was a German Jew who fled the Nazi regime and settled in the US.
+Erich Seligmann Fromm (/frɒm/; [fʁɔm]; March 23, 1900 – March 18, 1980) was a German-American social psychologist, psychoanalyst, sociologist, humanistic philosopher, and democratic socialist.
+He was a German Jew who fled the Nazi regime and settled in the United States.
 He was one of the founders of The William Alanson White Institute of Psychiatry, Psychoanalysis and Psychology in New York City and was associated with the Frankfurt School of critical theory.

 Life

-Erich Fromm was born on March 23, 1900, at Frankfurt am Main, the only child of Orthodox Jewish parents, Rosa (Krause) and Naphtali Fromm.
+Erich Fromm was born on March 23, 1900, at Frankfurt am Main, the only child of Rosa (née Krause) and Naphtali Fromm.
 He started his academic studies in 1918 at the University of Frankfurt am Main with two semesters of jurisprudence.
-During the summer semester of 1919, Fromm studied at the University of Heidelberg, where he began studying sociology under Alfred Weber (brother of the better known sociologist Max Weber), psychiatrist-philosopher Karl Jaspers, and Heinrich Rickert.
-Fromm received his PhD in sociology from Heidelberg in 1922 with a dissertation "On Jewish Law".
+During the summer semester of 1919, Fromm studied at the University of Heidelberg, where he began studying sociology under Alfred Weber (brother of sociologist Max Weber), psychiatrist-philosopher Karl Jaspers, and Heinrich Rickert.
+Fromm received his Ph.D. in sociology from Heidelberg in 1922 with a dissertation under the title Das jüdische Gesetz.
+Ein Beitrag zur Soziologie des Diaspora-Judentums (The Jewish Law: A Contribution to the Sociology of Jewish Diaspora).

 Fromm at the time became strongly involved in Zionism, under the influence of the religious Zionist rabbi Nehemia Anton Nobel.
 He was very active in Jewish Studentenverbindungen and other Zionist organisations.

 But he soon turned away from Zionism, saying that it conflicted with his ideal of a "universalist Messianism and Humanism".

 During the mid-1920s, he trained to become a psychoanalyst through Frieda Reichmann's psychoanalytic sanatorium in Heidelberg.
 They married in 1926, but separated shortly after and divorced in 1942.
 He began his own clinical practice in 1927.
 In 1930 he joined the Frankfurt Institute for Social Research and completed his psychoanalytical training.